davidpchi/CS4460-Hyperplane/README.md

 * __representativeCount__: The number of representatives of that state
 * __senatorCount__: The number of senators of that state
 * __billCount__: The number of bills of that state
-* __representatives__: An array of all the representatives that come from that state
+* __representatives__: An array of all the representatives that come from that state.
+The elements of this array have the same attributes as the legislatorData data structure.
-* __senators__: An array of all the senators that come from that state
+* __senators__: An array of all the senators that come from that state.
+The elements of this array have the same attributes as the legislatorData data structure.
 * __bills__: An array of all the bills that come from that state

-TODO: Support will be included to have a list of senators and representatives by bioguide_id, and a list of bills by Id.

 Legislator Data
 -------